MojosBeans100/CI-MS5-loveplants/README.md

 #### Visibility
 Decent UX/UI visibility is achieved on the website by providing obvious prompts and cues, and ensuring users are aware of all opportunities, for example:

-- the navbar remains fixed to the top of the page, providing the user to opportunity to navigate to
+- the navbar remains fixed to the top of the page, providing the user to opportunity to navigate to all high order pages, such as the Store (products) and their bag items
 - users can obtain free delivery with a minimum basket total, ie by purchasing more products, and can see products which would increase their basket to this total
+- users can see the opportunity to 'like' products, with the heart icon in the nav bar and on product cards

 #### Feedback
 As users have significant interaction with the site, feedback on their actions was considered important.
 This was provided by: